 Go from Arches National Park to Canyonlands

-To get from Arches National Park to Canyonlands takes about 30 minutes.
+Getting from Arches to Canyonlands takes about 30 minutes.
 Canyonlands is just under 30 miles away.

 From Arches National Park you turn on to the US-191 N for 6.5 miles until you reach the junction for the UT-313 W. Continue on this road for just over 14 miles and you’ll see signs to the Island of the Sky district of Canyonlands National Park.